mlk500/ios-learning-journey/README.md

 5. BetterRest
    - An app that helps coffee drinkers get a better night's sleep by suggesting ideal bedtime.
    - Concepts learned: Machine Learning, Core ML, Date components, stepper

+6. Edutainment <br>
+   An app for kids to practice multiplication tables, featuring dynamic question generation, and a user-friendly interface to make learning fun.

 ## Tools & Technologies